ODEP - Office of Disability Employment Policy

 - DOL’s Office of Apprenticeship has many resources for employers and apprentices.

-- Notice of Proposed Rulemaking (NPRM) on Equal Opportunity in Apprenticeship In November 2015, DOL issued an NPRM to update equal opportunity regulations governing apprenticeship, which includes increasing access for people with disabilities.
+- Final Rule on Equal Employment Opportunity in Apprenticeship In 2016, DOL issued an updated Final Rule on equal employment opportunity in apprenticeship, which helps promote access to apprenticeships for people with disabilities and other communities.

 - 2015 National Apprenticeship Week Press Release Nov 1-7, 2015 marked DOL’s first National Apprenticeship Week.
 Activities highlighted successes in apprenticeship all over the country and promoted the model for more potential apprentices and employers.